Calling Festival: Hyde Park Calling 2007

 After Hyde Park Calling's success, a Hyde Park Calling 2007 quickly entered planning stages.
 It was announced that the event would take place during the weekend of 23–24 June 2007.
-It was Aerosmith's first concert in the United Kingdom for 8 years and featured Peter Gabriel and the recently reformed Crowded House as a joint-headliner for the first day.
+It was Aerosmith's first concert in the United Kingdom for eight years and featured Peter Gabriel and the recently reformed Crowded House as a joint-headliner for the first day.
 Other draws to this year's event were the addition of a new third stage.
 Only one band to have played at the previous Hyde Park Calling, Rose Hill Drive, played again in 2007.
 With six bands per stage, instead of five, and an extra stage, the expansion of the festival only a year after its inception was dramatic.

 One of the many incarnations of the Buena Vista Social Club featured.
 Hyde Park Calling 2007's version of the band includes Manuel "Guajiro" Mirabal (trumpet), Orlando "Cachaito" López (double bass), Manuel Galbán (guitar) and Jesus "Aguaje" Ramos (trumpet).
 Unlike the previous years' mostly British mainstage, of the nine bands playing, three were American, one from New Zealand and one from Australia.

-Sunday became an "Aerosmith Family" event.
-Aerosmith headlined the mainstage, with it opened by The Micki Free Electric Blues then Arckid - a band featuring Steve Tyler (vocalist of Aerosmith)'s son in law.
-Chris Cornell played the main stage before Aerosmith made their appearance.
-TAB the Band, played fourth on the bill on second stage featuring Aerosmith guitarist Joe Perry's two sons.
-Many people saw the event as unbalanced, with most commercially successful bands playing the Sunday (Aerosmith in particular - having sold more albums than both of Saturday's headline bands combined).
-The second stage was sponsored by Pepsi.

 Despite Aerosmith having the headline slot on Sunday, Chris Cornell played for the same length of time.
 His set combined Audioslave and Soundgarden songs with his own.
 In keeping with the family theme Aerosmith brought with them, on Saturday Peter Gabriel's daughter sang and played percussion.
 On Sunday Cornell brought his two children onto the stage for the audience to see.

 Aerosmith had to finish at 10.30 pm due to the curfew, and the police were forcing them to leave.
-The encore was the usual Walk this Way song, but featured Darryl McDaniels (commonly referred to simply as 'DMC').
+The encore was the usual "Walk this Way" song, but featured Darryl McDaniels (commonly referred to simply as 'DMC').
 This was the first time a member of Run-D.M.C. had performed with Aerosmith since their 2002 tour, five years previous.

 Hard Rock Calling 2008

 In late December 2007, the Hyde Park Calling 2008 website was launched.
 It confirmed the dates for 28–29 June 2008.

-On 28 January 2008, the headliners for each day were announced, along with 2 support acts for each day:
+On 28 January 2008, the headliners for each day were announced, along with two support acts for each day: